 A. Treatment of hemorrhoids varies depending on where they are, what problems they are causing, and how serious they are.
-Often, time and the normal process of healing will clear hemorrhoids with little or no specific treatment.
+Often, the normal process of healing and time will clear hemorrhoids with little or no specific treatment.
 When hemorrhoids require treatment, the following general measures are recommended:

 - Keep the anal area and hemorrhoids clean and dry.
 Be gentle when cleaning.

 - Increase fiber and roughage in your diet and use bulking agents, such as Metamucil, Effersyllium, Konsyl, Citrucel and Per Diem Fiber.